check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/GitHub.md

     - This is the action of sending your committed files to the remote repository.

 * `pull`
     - This is the action of retrieving data from remote repository.
+Any changes present in the remote will be merged with your local repo.

+* `fetch`
+    - This command will check for any changes made to the remote (main) repository, but it does not tranfer any files or make any changes.

 * `diff`
     - This command will show the changes made before and after you have made changes.
   It will also show any changes that have